ldiego73/node-api-template-koa/README.md

 # Node API template
-This is un list modular of template using the web framework Koa
+This is un list of template using the web framework Koa

 ## Architecture
 Architecture diagram